-Memory Allocation Goal: Assign all memory in one drawer striped across the two nodes.

-Advantage: Lower latency memory access in drawer; smooth performance variability across nodes in the drawer z13 Processor and Memory Assignment and Optimization

-- Processor Allocation Goal: Assign all logical processors to one drawer; packed into chips of that drawer.
+- Memory Allocation Goal: Assign all memory in one drawer striped across the two nodes. - Advantage: Lower latency memory access in drawer; smooth performance variability across nodes in the drawer - Processor Allocation Goal: Assign all logical processors to one drawer; packed into chips of that drawer.
 Cooperate with operating system use of HiperDispatch - Reality: Easy for any given partition.
 Complex optimization for multiple logical partitions because some need to be split among drawers.